 The Standards for Mathematical Practice (MP) apply throughout each course and, together with the Standards for Mathematical Content, prescribe that students experience mathematics as a coherent, relevant, and meaningful subject.
 The Standards for Mathematical Practice represent a picture of what it looks like for students to do mathematics and, to the extent possible, content instruction should include attention to appropriate practice standards.
-There are ample opportunities for students to engage in each mathematical practice in Algebra II; table A2-1 offers some general examples.
+The Mathematics III course offers ample opportunities for students to engage with each MP standard; table M3-1 offers some examples.

-Table A2-1.
-Standards for Mathematical Practice-Explanation and Examples for Algebra II
+Table M3-1.
+Standards for Mathematical Practice-Explanation and Examples for Mathematics III

 Standards for Mathematical Practice Explanation and Examples MP.1 Make sense of problems and persevere in solving them.
 Students apply their understanding of various functions to real-world problems.
 They approach complex mathematics problems and break them down into smaller problems, synthesizing the results when presenting solutions.
 MP.2 Reason abstractly and quantitatively.
-Students deepen their understanding of variables-for example, by understanding that changing the values of the parameters in the expression $A \sin(Bx + C) + D$ has consequences for the graph of the function.
+Students deepen their understanding of variables-for example, by understanding that changing the values of the parameters in the expression $A\sin(Bx+C)+D$ has consequences for the graph of the function.
 They interpret these parameters in a real-world context.
 MP.3 Construct viable arguments and critique the reasoning of others.
 Students build proofs by induction and proofs by contradiction.
 CA 3.1 (for higher mathematics only).
 Students continue to reason through the solution of an equation and justify their reasoning to their peers.
 Students defend their choice of a function when modeling a real-world situation.
 MP.4 Model with mathematics.
 Students apply their new mathematical understanding to real-world problems, making use of their expanding repertoire of functions in modeling.
 Students also discover mathematics through experimentation and by examining patterns in data from real-world contexts.
 MP.5 Use appropriate tools strategically.
 Students continue to use graphing technology to deepen their understanding of the behavior of polynomial, rational, square root, and trigonometric functions.
 MP.6 Attend to precision.
 Students make note of the precise definition of complex number , understanding that real numbers are a subset of complex numbers.
 They pay attention to units in real-world problems and use unit analysis as a method for verifying their answers.
 MP.7 Look for and make use of structure.
-Students see the operations of complex numbers as extensions of the operations for real numbers.
+Students understand polynomials and rational numbers as sets of mathematical objects that have particular operations and properties.
 They understand the periodicity of sine and cosine and use these functions to model periodic phenomena.
+MP.8 Look for and express regularity in repeated reasoning.
+Students observe patterns in geometric sums-for example, that the first several sums of the form $\sum{k=0}^{n} 2^k$ can be written as follows: $1 = 2^1 - 1$ $1 + 2 = 2^2 - 1$ $1 + 2 + 4 = 2^3 - 1$ $1 + 2 + 4 + 8 = 2^4 - 1$ Students use this observation to make a conjecture about any such sum.